We strive to

 Keep a growth mindset: success is the result of sustained effort, embracing challenges, persisting through failure, and seeking feedback

-Broaden participation in aerospace engineering by being mindful of our blind spots, paying our opportunities forward, and lifting others as we climb
+Broaden participation in aerospace engineering by watching our blind spots, paying our opportunities forward, and lifting others as we advance

 Every group member is expected to